 A. Playhead B. TimeCode C. Scaling options D. Zoom scroll bar E. Drag video F. Drag audio G. Settings button H. In/Out Duration

-A. Timecode B. Scaling options C. Playhead D. Zoom scroll bar E. Resolution F. Settings button G. Button editor
+A. Timecode B. Scaling options C. Playhead D. Resolution E. Settings button F. Button editor

 By default, the most useful buttons are displayed along the bottom of the Source and Program Monitors.
 However, you can add more.
-Click "+" at the lower right of a monitor to open the button editor.
+To open the button editor, click "+" at the lower right of a monitor.
 Add buttons to the button bar by dragging them from the button editor.
 Up to two rows of buttons can be added.
 Spaces to separate groups of buttons can also be dragged to the button bar.
 To remove a button, drag it away from the button bar.
 To turn off all buttons, go to the panel menu and deselect "Show Transport Controls."

 Roll over any button with the mouse to see its keyboard shortcut.